Period (album): Singles

-The lead single, "Joyride", was released on July 4, 2024.
-This marked her first release after parting ways with Kemosabe and RCA Records.
-"Joyride" became her first song to chart on the UK Singles Chart since 2017, while also reaching the top-ten on three component charts in the United States, and has accumulated over 100 million streams on Spotify.
-The song impacted contemporary hit radio on August 30, 2024.
+The lead single, "Joyride", was released on July 4, 2024, marking her first release after parting ways with Kemosabe and RCA Records.
+It became her first song to chart on the UK Singles Chart since 2017, while also reaching the top-ten on three component charts in the United States, and has accumulated over 100 million streams on Spotify.
 A music video was released on November 20, drawing inspiration from the Kill Bill film series.

-On November 29, 2024, she released the second single from the album, "Delusional".
+On November 29, she released the second single from the album, "Delusional".
 The use of generative artificial intelligence for the single's artwork was criticized; however, the artwork was updated in 2025.

-On March 24, 2025, Kesha announced the third single, "Yippee-Ki-Yay" featuring T-Pain, a country pop track, released on March 27.
-The song was released with the pre-order for the album.
-It impacted US radio stations on April 16.
-"Boy Crazy" was released as the fourth single on May 16, 2025.
+On March 24, 2025, Kesha announced the third single, "Yippee-Ki-Yay" featuring T-Pain.
+Described as a country pop track, it was released on March 27, with the pre-order of the album.
+"Boy Crazy" was released as the fourth single on May 16.
 A music video was released on June 17, which contained a reference to the Last Supper.
-On June 25, "The One" was announced to be released as the fifth single on June 27.

-Kesha, Slayyyter and Rose Gray released their collaborative single "Attention!" on June 20, 2025.
-While not present on the standard edition of ., the track was later included on the deluxe edition.
+On June 20, Kesha released a collaborative single with Slayyyter and Rose Gray, "Attention".
+While not present on the standard edition of Period, the track was later included on its deluxe edition.
+"The One" was announced to be released as the fifth single on June 27.
+"Red Flag" was released as the sixth single on February 3, 2026.
+The official music video was filmed on the red carpet at the 68th Grammy Awards.

+Other songs

+"Glow", remixed by Australian pop group Blusher, was released on January 15, 2026, as a promotional single.